jckoester/recipepress-reloaded/readme.txt

 Contributors: Jan Köster
 Tags: recipe, recipes, cooking, baking, food, food blog, recipe sharing, Requires at least: 4.0
-Tested up to: 4.7
+Tested up to: 4.8
-Stable tag: trunk
+Stable tag: 0.9.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://paypal.me/dasmaeh

 The swiss army knife for your food blog.
 A tool to add nicely and seo friendly formatted  recipes to your blog and to manage your recipe collection.

 == Description ==